Department of Information & Library Science

 We offer master's degrees in both library science and information science, not to mention an unmatched array of dual/joint degree programs, unique specializations (tracks), and certificates.
 Whether your interest is in rare books or data science, archives or digital libraries, public or academic libraries, organizational and social informatics or information architecture, text mining or information visualization, this is the place for you.
 We also offer a Ph.D. in information science.

-The Department of Information and Library Science is committed to excellence and innovation in the education of librarians and other information professionals, the creation of knowledge, and service in a diverse and changing global information environment.
+The Department of Information and Library Science prepares socially responsible graduates for fulfilling careers characterized by ethical practice, professional values, analytical skill, critical thinking, leadership, and lifelong learning.
+The Department is committed to excellence and innovation in the education of librarians and other information professionals, the creation of knowledge, and service and understanding in a diverse and changing global information environment.

-To contribute knowledge and advance theory by working from cognitive, social, behavioral, cultural, and technological perspectives; fostering interdisciplinary collaboration; and cultivating an appreciation for the role of information in society;
+- To contribute knowledge and advance theory by working from cognitive, social, behavioral, cultural, philosophical, and technological perspectives; fostering interdisciplinary collaboration; and cultivating an appreciation for the role of information in society;

-To model a climate of intellectual engagement, openness, integrity, and respect within the school.
+- To model a climate of intellectual engagement, openness, integrity, diversity, and respect within the department.

 The School of Informatics, Computing, and Engineering is a community of diverse faculty, students, and staff from a wide range of cultures, nationalities, races, and social backgrounds.
 We are committed to maintaining an environment of inclusiveness and respect.